built-fast/lcars/doc/man/lcars.1.md

 **app:decrypt** [*data*]
 :   Decrypts input data using Laravel's encryption service.
 Reads from stdin if no data provided.

+**app:deps:outdated** [*composer.json or package.json files*...]
+:   Shows outdated dependencies for the current Laravel application.
+Checks both Composer (PHP/Laravel) and NPM (frontend) dependencies by default, or specific files if provided.
+Displays results in a table format with platform, package name, current version, and latest available version.
+Supports composer.json and package.json files.

 **app:encrypt** [*data*]
 :   Encrypts input data using Laravel's encryption service.
 Reads from stdin if no data provided.